facebookresearch/DistDepth/README.md

     ``` conda create --name distdepth python=3.8 ```
     ``` conda activate distdepth ```

 2. Install pre-requisite common packages.
 Go to https://pytorch.org/get-started/locally/ and install pytorch that is compatible to your computer.
-We test on pytorch v1.9.0 and cudatoolkit-11.1.
-(The codes should work under other v1.0+ versions)
+We update the code to be compatible with pytorch 2.0+ (tested on torch v2.2.1, torchvision 0.17, cudatoolkit-12).
+The current code requires torchvision > 0.13

 3. Install other dependencies: opencv-python and matplotlib, imageio, Pillow, augly, tensorboardX